abisummers/abisummers.github.io/src/content/guide/common-scams.md

 ---
-title: Common scams
+title: What scams exist in Paris?
-description: Scams to watch out for throughout the city
+description: Scams to watch out for throughout the city from pickpockets to friendship bracelets
 publishedDate: 2024-08-18
 themes: ["how-to", "scams"]
 ---